 Here we show an extension procedure for surfaces with boundary of positive scalar curvature and convex boundary that allows us to control easily the maximum of the curvature of the extension (compare with the results in \cite{Kronwith}).

-\begin{theorem} Let $\left(M,g\right)$ be a compact surface with boundary, and assume that its Gaussian curvature is strictly positive and the geodesic curvature of its boundary is strictly positive.
+\begin{theorem} Let $\left(M,g\right)$ be a compact surface with boundary, and assume that its Gaussian curvature and the geodesic curvature of its boundary are strictly positive.
 Let $z_0>0$ be arbitrary.
 Then there exists a closed surface $\left(\hat{M},\hat{g}\right)$, $\hat{g}$ a $C^2$ metric, such that $M$ is isometrically embedded in $\hat{M}$, and the Gaussian curvature $\hat{K}$ of $\hat{M}$ is strictly positive and satisfies

 where $K_+$ is the maximum of the Gaussian curvature of $M$, and $\alpha_+$ is the maximum of the geodesic curvature of $\partial M$. \end{theorem} \begin{proof} Let $\theta\in \partial M$.
 Given $K\left(\theta\right)>0$ the (Gaussian) curvature function of $M$ restricted to $\partial M$, define the following family of functions.
-First for $y<0$
+First for $y<0$:

-and for $y\geq 0$
+and for $y\geq 0$: